 UAT BA in Game Art and Animation graduates will be prepared for jobs such as character artist modeler and texture artist, character artist animator and rigger, environment artist modeler and texture artist, environment artist animator, mechanical mesh modeler and texture artist, and mechanical mesh animator and rigger.

 Oklahoma Christian University (OC) began in 1950 as Central Christian College, with an enrollment of 97.
-Today, the school serves nearly 2,600 students enrolled in 60 undergraduate majors and 30 additional areas of study, and seven graduate areas of study.
+Today, the school serves close to 2,300 students enrolled in 21 academic programs, 71 majors, 52 areas of study, and eight graduate degrees.
 Programs are offered through 14 academic departments operating in one of five colleges (academic divisions).
 Programs for aspiring animators are offered through the College of Engineering, Department of Computer Science and the College of Liberal Arts, Department of Art & Design.
-Options include a BS in Computer Science with Gaming and Animation and a BFA in Gaming and Animation.
+Options include a BS in Computer Science with Gaming and Animation and BA and BFA degrees in Gaming and Animation.